- Date of birth19 Sep 1992

 FURTHER EDUCATION

-In addition to a bachelor's degree in materials science and engineering at the University of Florida, she has studied for associate's degrees in computer science and exercise science at Salt Lake Community College in Utah, United States of America.
+In addition to a bachelor's degree in materials science and engineering at the University of Florida, she has earned an associate's degree in computer science.
+She is also working toward associate's degrees in exercise science and business at Salt Lake Community College in Utah, United States of America.
 Her associate's degree studies were facilitated by a partnership between US Speed Skating and Salt Lake Community College that allows athletes to take tuition-free classes.
 "Maybe going to school is a hobby for me.
-When I first moved here [Salt Lake City] I wasn't going to school and I felt like I had a whole lot of free time.
-I felt like I wasn't being very productive, so when the programme became available I started taking classes again.
+When I first moved here [Salt Lake City] I wasn't going to school and I had a whole lot of free time.
+I felt like I wasn't being very productive, so when the program became available I started taking classes again.
 I feel more productive when I have more to do.
 If I don't have enough on my plate then I do nothing, so I try to find the balance where it's enough to keep me busy but not interfering with my training.
 Plus I just really like learning." (teamusa.org, 21 Dec 2020)

 QUICK RESULTS